WorldBankfinancials/World-Bank/replit.md

-# World Bank Digital Banking Platform
+# Apex Banking Corporation

 ## Overview

-The World Bank Digital Banking Platform is a full-stack application providing secure international banking services.
+The Apex Banking Corporation is a full-stack application providing secure international banking services.
 It enables customers to manage accounts, transfer funds globally, track investments, and access real-time support.
 Administrators are equipped with tools for customer management, transaction oversight, and system monitoring.
 The platform aims to deliver a modern, comprehensive banking experience with robust security and real-time capabilities.

 ## User Preferences